TonimaDristy/Travel-Agency/README.md

 ---
 ## ✨ Overview
 Trip Planner is a responsive travel agency web application that allows users to explore tours, view destinations, and interact with a clean booking-style UI.

-This project focuses on **frontend development, UI/UX design, and Next.js routing structure**.

 ---